-Please provide small, focused and manageable patches
+Please provide small, focused and manageable patches or pull-requests

-If you plan on doing a lot of code, use monotone and track our current development branch.
+If you plan on doing a lot of code, use git and track our current stable branch called stable.
 Develop the feature in small chunks and stay in touch with us.
 This way it'll be merged quickly in our codebase.
-No big code dumps after finishing your feature please.
+Ideally there would be no big code dumps after finishing a feature.